-Customs authorities all around the world are signaling their stricter stance, putting companies of all sizes at higher risk for an audit.
-The increasing number of audits conducted, plus the intensified penalties and cost, make it essential for companies to be on their toes.
+Customs authorities worldwide are signaling their stricter stance, putting companies of all sizes at higher risk for an audit.
+The increasing number of audits conducted, plus the intensified penalties and costs, make it essential for companies to be on their toes.

 More from e2open

 When trade policy shifts impact your business, how do you react?
 Learn how your global supply chain can weather today’s turbulence, stay productive and in control.

 Allied Electronics Automates Trade Compliance as Global Sales Grow